DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 ### Backup of just user data

-For additional peace of mind,
-user-data daily exported using the [official procedure.](https://www.bookstackapp.com/docs/admin/backup-restore/)</br>
+user-data daily export using the [official procedure.](https://www.bookstackapp.com/docs/admin/backup-restore/)</br>
 For bookstack it means database dump and backing up several directories containing user uploaded files.
 The created backup files are overwriten on every run of the script, but borg backup is daily making snapshot of the entire directory.